TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Introduction/Index.rst

   This system extension contains all the tools for performing rendering in the frontend, i.e. the actual web site.
-It is mostly comprised of PHP classes, in particular those in :file:`typo3/sysext/frontend/Classes/ContentObject`, which are use for rendering the various content objects (one class per object type, plus a number of base and utility classes).
+It is mostly comprised of PHP classes, in particular those in :file:`typo3/sysext/frontend/Classes/ContentObject`, which are used for rendering the various content objects (one class per object type, plus a number of base and utility classes).

 extbase